engrinak/engrinak.github.io/_posts/2020-06-01-google-location-history.markdown

 ---
 # Geotagging photos with Google Location History

 Geotagging photos can be very useful and while most smartphones take care of this automatically, many modern DSLR cameras do not.
-Using the approach below, we can tag photos from our library using our google location history assuming that use the google map service and had our smartphone with us while shooting with the DSLR.
+Using the approach below, we can tag photos from our library using our google location history assuming that we use the google map service and had our smartphone with us while shooting with the DSLR.

 To download google location history in json format, visit [google takeout](https://takeout.google.com/?hl=en).